Arctic Homeschool Logistics: Materials, Connectivity, and the Sealift in Nunavut

 A practical logistics plan for Nunavut home education:

-Winter (January-March): Assess curriculum needs for the coming school year.
+Winter and early spring: Assess curriculum needs for the coming school year.
 Identify heavy/bulky items for sealift ordering.
-Research distance learning programs (Vista or equivalent) for high school students.
-Order sealift materials before the spring deadline.
+Research distance learning programs (Vista or equivalent) for high school students and coordinate sealift orders by early spring.

 The Nunavut Legal Withdrawal Blueprint covers the full registration and EPP process for Nunavut home educators, including how the reimbursement works for curriculum and distance learning costs and what documentation the bi-annual review requires.